jenkinsci/packaging/README.md

 See the definition of the `deploy` goal for individual package deployment.

-# Customizing
+# Branding
-* `branding/` directory contains `*.mk` files controls the branding of the generated packages.
+`branding/` directory contains `*.mk` files controls the branding of the generated packages.
 You can create your own branding definition to customize the package generation process.
 See [branding readme](branding/README.md) for more details.
+In the rest of the packaging script files, these branding parameters are referenced via `@@NAME@@` and get substituted by `bin/branding.sh`

 # TODO (mostly note to myself)
 * Split resource templates to enable customization